Who's in, who's out and storylines to watch in the Women's World Cup round of 16

 The Canadians won the gold at the Olympics in Tokyo two years ago, but they couldn't put the pieces together this time around.
 They played to a scoreless tie with Nigeria, beat Ireland, then lost 4-0 to Australia to end their run.

-The U.S. is playing Sweden once again — and they could be in trouble
+The U.S. — facing Sweden once again — could be in trouble

 The Americans came into this World Cup ranked, as usual, No. 1 in the world.
 But due to injuries, the team is missing several of the veterans who were key to the USWNT's victory four years ago in France.